A Lovely Planet’s guide to the top things to do in Phnom Penh, Cambodia.

-Flying to Cambodia from the UK or Australia requires a stopover.
-(Stopping in Doha with Qatar Airlines or Singapore with Singapore Airlines).
-We chose to fly into Ho Chi Minh City in Vietnam and travel to Cambodia by bus (around 8 hours).
+Flying to Cambodia from the UK requires a stopover. (either in Doha with Qatar Airlines or Singapore with Singapore Airlines).
+Flights from Sydney to Phnom Penh also require a stopover so we chose to fly into Ho Chi Minh City in Vietnam and travel to Cambodia by bus (around 8 hours).
 We flew with Vietnam airlines, who fly direct to Ho Chi Minh City from London and Sydney.

 I had hoped I would like Phnom Penh and I did.
 There were, of course, some sad times during our stay, but I left feeling that I had really got to know the city and I would 100% recommend friends to visit and spend a few days there.

 Travelling to Cambodia?
 Check out our guide to Southern Cambodia here.

 Thanks to The Great Duke for hosting A Lovely Planet.

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended, (Skyscanner) I’ll earn a small commission.
 This does not affect the price you pay and I only use affiliate links for products/brands I have experienced and recommend.